Installing a Later 1991-93 Windshield

 1.

-A-pillar, across the top of the car and entire
+A-pillar, and across the top of the car, and the entire

 holes.
 Debris can and will get